3 Days in London: The Ultimate London Itinerary for First-Timers

 Recommended Tour

 This guided tour combines the houses of Parliament with Westminster Abbey.
-Take this walking tour around these historical buildings with a knowledgable tour guide so you don’t miss a single detail.
+Take this walking tour around these historical buildings with a knowledgeable tour guide so you don’t miss a single detail.

 Westminster Abbey

 Not far from the Palace of Westminster, is Westminster Abbey.
-This is the place that iconic events are held, the Royal family usually get married here and state funerals and coronations are held at Westminster Abbey.
-Of course 2023 has held the coronation of King Charles at Westminster Abbey and the Queens funeral was held there the year previously.
+This is the place where iconic events are held, the Royal family usually get married here and state funerals and coronations are held at Westminster Abbey.
+Of course, 2023 held the coronation of King Charles at Westminster Abbey and the Queen’s funeral was held there the year previously.

 Recommended tour